A Kobe Beef Steak Ready for Grilling

 Kobe Beef Sukiyaki

-Kobe Beef can be prepared in several different ways.
-One of the most popular ways is by boiling it in a Japanese stew called Sukiyaki.
-This stew is a popular dish for families to make at home given that it’s a simple, warm treat made from vegetables and beef.
+Chefs can prepare Kobe Beef in several different ways.
+One of the most popular recipes is to boil it in a Japanese stew called Sukiyaki.
+Families often make this at home because it’s a simple and warm treat.

 Note: Some may be intimidated by the price of Kobe Beef.
-In fact, the price rises every year due to the small population of pedigreed cattle, and the increasing exportation of Kobe Beef to other countries.
+The cost has been rising every year due to the small population of pedigreed cattle, and the increasing exportation of Kobe Beef to other countries.
 There are, however, some places where you can still get a fair price for a meal!

 Thinly Sliced Strips of Kobe Beef on a Hibachi Grill